BaluRaut/PHP-DateTime-Comparision/README.md

 I have commented all the code please see comment and follow the instructions.

+Uses:

+ - compare two DateTime objects in PHP 5.2 or less
+ - PHP datetime comparing years
+ - Datetime comparing days
+ - Datetime comparing Hours
+ - Datetime comparing Minutes
+ - Datetime comparing seconds
+ -

-Please let me know if you have any help.
+Please let me know if you need any help.

 braut@avika.in